 To overcome these barriers, the European Data Portal proposes three different solutions:

-Create a culture of exchange of data: most importantly, drawn, would enable and encourage communication to avoid the gap between the supply by suppliers and users' requirements regarding availability, quality, documentation and publication.
-The creation of a community where you share knowledge and resources or the creation of bilateral agreements between reutilizadores and suppliers, are some of the mechanisms that can help promote the culture of data exchange.
-Moreover, it is important that the public administrations take the directive PSI, which includes lines of action that can help promote reuse, for example, the use of common standards between countries of the European Union.
+Create a culture of sharing of data: most importantly, they would enable and encourage communication to avoid the gap between the supply by suppliers and the demands of users with regard to availability, quality, documentation and publication.
+The establishment of a community where you can share knowledge and resources or the creation of bilateral agreements between reutilizadores and suppliers, are some of the mechanisms that can help to foster the culture of sharing of data.
+In addition, it is important that the public authorities to adopt the directive PSI, which includes guiding principles can help to promote the reuse, for example, the use of common standards among the countries of the european Union.

-Empower re-users of PSI in the public sector: To raise awareness about the advantages of the reuse of public information within administrations is necessary to generate a sound strategy of communication.
-This should revolve around the specific needs of the public sector and how to reuse of public information can help overcome specific challenges.
-It is also important to launch training programmes or certification that help to acquire the knowledge necessary to start a project of reuse of public information.
+Enable to re-users of isps in the public sector: To raise awareness about the advantages of reuse of public information within administrations is necessary to create a sound strategy of communication.
+This should focus on the specific needs of the public sector and how the reuse of public information could help to overcome specific challenges.
+It is also important to initiate programmes of training or certification that will help to acquire the knowledge necessary to begin a project of reuse of public information.

-Establish an effective organization for reusing PSI: to take advantage of all the benefits of this process, the ideal is to establish an ecosystem that breeds and support the development of skills.
-This includes the acquisition of talent with specific capabilities to the different roles, launch a technical infrastructure and implement the necessary tools.
+Establish an effective organization for the reuse of PSI: so that the benefits of this process, the ideal is to establish an ecosystem that breeds and supporting the development of competences.
+This includes the acquisition of talent with specific skills to the respective roles, to implement a technical infrastructure and implement the necessary tools.

-Finally, the GROUP EDP sets out a series of recommendations in its report to become a successful reutilizador of PSI such as the use of resources for learning, diffusion of ideas within the organization or boost open data as an integral element of cases of business, among other actions.
+It should be noted, lastly, that the EDP establishes a set of recommendations in his report to become a successful reutilizador of PSI as are the use of learning resources, the dissemination of ideas within the organization or open data as being an integral part of the cases of business, among others.